something999/HellhoundVN/README.md

-# HellhoundVN
+# Hellhound Heresy
-A visual novel with hellhounds for Mini Jam #69
+A visual novel about tarot cards and hellhounds Created for Mini Jam #69